Dredged Material Management Program

 The Dredged Material Management Program (DMMP) represents a coordinated multi-agency approach to management of dredged materials in the state of Washington.
 The cooperating agencies include the U.S. Army Corps of Engineers - Seattle District, U.S. Environmental Protection Agency - Region 10, Washington Department of Ecology and Department of Natural Resources.

 We are committed to protecting the aquatic environment through stringent oversight of all disposal activities occurring on the public’s state-owned aquatic lands.
-Three location-specific programs exist under the DMMP framework.
+Two location-specific programs exist under the DMMP framework.